MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-scripting-preview.md

 >

-# WinDbg Preview - Scripting Menu
+# WinDbg Preview - Scripting

 This section describes how to how to use scripting.